gliderlabs/registrator/README.md

 		"Attrs": {"region": "us2"}
 	}

+Keep in mind not all of the `Service` object may be used by the registry backend.
+For example, currently none of them support registering arbitrary attributes.
+This field is there for future use.

 ### Multiple services with defaults

 	$ docker run -d --name nginx.0 -p 4443:443 -p 8000:80 progrium/nginx